Tips Bulletin

 How to Take Grease Off Clothes with Dish Soap

-Dishwashing soap should always be your first line of defense for grease or to remove latex paint from clothing since dish soap was formulated for cleaning.
+Dishwashing soap should always be your first line of defense against grease since dish soap was formulated for cleaning.
 All you need is a bottle of dish soap.
-To get hair color out of clothing or eliminate grease, apply a small squirt of soap to the stain, rub it in thoroughly, then let it set.
+To eliminate grease, apply a small squirt of soap to the stain, rub it in thoroughly, then let it set.

 This also works for old grease stains, too.
 You may need to let the dish soap soak into the garment a little longer to be effective.